COALAIP/specs/README.md

 The section abstractly describes how to get from a LCC RRM model to a RDF-compatible JSON-LD/IPLD model.
 As mentioned earlier already, with their document "[LCC: Entity Model](http://doi.org/10.1000/285)", they defined a generic model to base their actual Rights Reference Model on.
-What this document in essence describes, is how to implement a data model that is fully extendable using a multitude of linked entities.
+What this document in essence describes, is how to implement a data model that is fully extensible using a multitude of linked entities.
 Using an RDF-based data structure in turn, means that defining a base data structure for linking entities is not necessary anymore, as this is what RDF is all about already.
-What this leaves us with is that in order to successfully redefine the LCC Rights Reference Model, what we're left to are the following steps:
+To successfully redefine the LCC's Rights Reference Model, the following steps are required:

 - Identify RDF schemata that map to respective entities defined in the LCC RRM specification
     - If appropriate RDF schemata are not available: